-Our education system has its foundations in the colonial period.
-It is a legacy that has resulted in the denial of cultural democracy to the Chinese and Indian communities as well as the perpetuation of an elitist education system and high 'wastage'.
+Our education system has its foundations in he colonial period.
+It is a legacy that has resulted to the denial of cultural democracy to the Chinese nd Indian communities as well as the perpetuation of an elitist education system and high 'wastage'.